What is Residual Income?

 Otherwise, the project will reduce the value of the company, rather than create value.

-By estimating the residual income before taking on projects, companies can allocate their capital on hand more efficiently to ensure that the return (or potential return) is worth the trade-off in terms of risk.
+By estimating the residual income before taking on projects, companies can allocate their capital more efficiently to ensure that the return (or potential return) is worth the trade-off in terms of risk.

 Of course, the metric will not dictate corporate decisions on its own, but projects with positive residual income are more likely to be accepted internally because of the increased economic incentive.